astrohart/xyLOGIX.Core.Assemblies.Info.VS2019/xyLOGIX.Core.Assemblies.Info/README.md

 Gets a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the value of the
 `[assembly: AssemblyCopyright]` attribute from the `AssemblyInfo.cs` file of the calling assembly.

+##### Remarks

+This property returns the [Empty](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String.Empty 'System.String.Empty') value if it could not interrogate the target assembly for the requested information.

 <a name='P-xyLOGIX-Core-Assemblies-Info-AssemblyMetadata-AssemblyDescription'></a>
 ### AssemblyDescription `property`